2019 NFL Mock Draft: Predictions for Top Prospects' Landing Spots

 2019 NFL Mock Draft: Predictions for Top Prospects' Landing SpotsDecember 30, 2018

-The season will be finished for 20 teams at the completion of Sunday's games.
-Those teams will have fallen short of the playoffs, and their concentration will be on the offseason activities.
+The season will be finished for 20 NFL teams at the completion of Sunday's games.
+Those franchises will have fallen short of the playoffs, and their concentration will be on the offseason activities.

-That may include changes to the a coaching staff, free-agent signings, trades and the annual NFL Draft.
+That may include changes to coaching staff, free-agent signings, trades and the annual NFL draft.

-There are many stages to preparing for the draft, and the scouting process based on player performance during the 2018 season is almost complete with just a few bowl games to go
+There are many stages to preparing for the draft, and the scouting process based on player performance during the 2018 season is almost complete, with just a few bowl games to go.

-While that may be the most important individual factor, no team will make its draft decision solely on the way players performed from September through December and the bowl games that followed.
-There are physical exams, practices and all-star games that feature the best players competing against each other while getting NFL-level coaches.
+While that may be the most important individual factor, no team will make its draft decisions solely on the way players performed from September through December and the bowl games that followed.
+There are physical exams, practices and All-Star games that feature the best players competing against each other while getting NFL-level coaches.

-The Scouting Combine, individual interviews and individual player workouts follow before the draft takes place in April.
+The NFL Scouting Combine, individual interviews and player workouts follow before the draft takes place in April.

-With all those factors in mind, we offer a look at how the first round appears at the moment.
+With all those factors in mind, we offer a look at how the first round stands.
 There will be changes in the draft order after Sunday's games, and player evaluations often change dramatically throughout the offseason.

 1. Arizona Cardinals: Nick Bosa, DE, Ohio State